I-3-6-10.Protests of a Prior Decision

-Administrative Appeals Judges (AAJ) adjudicate all protest cases.
-When own motion review or reopening is recommended, the AAJ designated as the A member adjudicator will review the analyst's recommendation and any associated document(s).
-If the A member agrees with the recommendation for own motion review, he or she will forward the case to the AAJ designated as the B member for consideration.
+Administrative appeals judges (AAJ) adjudicate all protest cases.
+When an analyst recommends own-motion review or reopening, the AAJ designated as the A member adjudicator will review the analyst's recommendation and any associated document(s).
+If the A member agrees with the recommendation and the proposed action, he or she will forward the case to the AAJ designated as the B member for consideration.
 Either adjudicator may return the claim(s) file to the analyst for further analysis, revision, or preparation of a different action.
 If both adjudicators agree with the action, they will sign the action document, and staff will release it.
-If the AC issues a notice of own motion review, OAO staff will establish a 35-day diary for receipt of a response.
+If the AC issues a prior notice of review, OAO staff will establish a 35-day diary for receipt of a response.

-When own motion review or reopening is not appropriate, one AAJ will sign the declination of protest memorandum.
-The declination of protest memorandum will clearly explain the reasons for declining to take own motion review or to reopen.
-OAO staff will include the declination of protest memorandum in the “B” section of the Certified Electronic File (CEF) or paper claim(s) file.
+When own-motion review or reopening is not appropriate, one AAJ will sign the declination of protest memorandum.
+The declination of protest memorandum will clearly explain the reasons for declining to take own- -motion review or to reopen.
+OAO staff will include the declination of protest memorandum in the “B” section of the electronic file or paper claim(s) file.

 E. Response to the Protesting Component

 OAO staff will notify the protesting component of its decision to decline, reopen, or take own-motion review by email.